o3de/o3de.org/content/docs/user-guide/components/reference/shape/white-box.md

 ![\[White Box component interface.\]](/images/user-guide/component/whitebox/white-box-A.gif)

-Because **White Box** is implemented as a component, you can create well\-defined entities that accurately represent the size, shape, and function of the final production entity in O3DE Editor before investing the time and effort into building finished models for your entity.
+Because **White Box** is implemented as a component, you can create well-defined entities that accurately represent the size, shape, and function of the final production entity in O3DE Editor before investing the time and effort into building finished models for your entity.
 Meshes created with **White Box** can be saved to disk as white box mesh assets \(`.wbm`\) and reused in other **White Box** components.
-White box meshes can also be exported to `.obj` files and used as a template in a third\-party 3D modeling application to build final production assets.
+White box meshes can also be exported to `.obj` files and used as a template in a third-party 3D modeling application to build final production assets.

 **Topics**
 + [White Box properties](#component-white-box-properties)